entsoe-web/cee-conf/_events/t03-regional-cooperation-up-and-running.md

 _Introduced by e-voting_

-__TSOs’ roadmap for regional cooperation__ – Joachim Vanzetta, Chair, System Operations Committee, ENTSO-E (TBC)
+__TSOs’ roadmap for regional cooperation__ – Joachim Vanzetta, Chair, System Operations Committee, ENTSO-E

 __What does the roadmap mean?__ – Miroslav Stejskal, General Director, SEPS